Get THE RACK DEMO

 The value comes from patterns.
 After tracking a female for one or two seasons, you start seeing her individual rhythm.
 Some females cycle quickly.
 Others take longer.
 Some show obvious behavioral changes.
 Others stay subtle until the last moment.

 Without data, you cannot see these patterns.
-You just react to whatever is happening right now.
+You are reacting to whatever is happening right now.

 What Tracking Reveals